wherelse/wherelse/README.md

 - ⚡ Fun fact: ...
 -->

-- An EE student major in Control Science and Engineering.
-- Have some experiences in use STM32，DSP and FPGA.
+- Have some experiences in use STM32，DSP and FPGA， also interesting in some other area like html, python web crawler
-- Now main focus on the GNSS(Global Navigation Satellite System), explore the weak signal tracking in the GPS and BeiDou.
+- Now main focus on the GNSS Baseband signal processing , explore the weak signal tracking in the GPS and BeiDou.

-- Have some interest in html and css for edit my blog, like tose the hardware.